BernhardBehrendt/ihave.to/README.md

 ###Developer##
 If you want to change things or want to create new features a grunt task is shipped with this project.

-Enter grunt folder from termina and install grunt and dependencies:
+Enter grunt folder from terminal and install grunt and dependencies:

 ``npm install grunt``